 Spirituality and Counseling

 Disclaimer: I welcome people from all faith, religious and spiritual backgrounds and I will never impose any personal beliefs or values onto my clients.
-Your personal religious and/or spiritual beliefs are welcome and will be respected.
+Your personal religious and/or spiritual beliefs and practices are welcome and will be respected.
 The text below is an attempt to communicate some of my thoughts about the spiritual journey, with a big nod to the contemplative traditions that were part of my path.
 It is also an invitation for you to begin self-inquiry as part of the counseling process, if you are so inclined.

 "Greater than the greatest good in life is to know who we are."